mytender-io/council_scraper/README.md

 - Verify sufficient API credits
 - Test network connectivity

-**"No extraction results"**
+**"No extraction results" / "0 licences extracted"**
-- This is expected - see Technical Challenges section
+- ✅ **This is currently expected behavior**
-- Council data is behind search interfaces
+- Council data is behind search interfaces, not direct page listings
+- Infrastructure is working correctly - the challenge is data access
+- See Technical Challenges section for details
-- Next phase will address this limitation
+- Next development phase will solve this core issue

 ### **Health Diagnostics**
 ```bash